Axia-Tech/AXIA-wiki/docs/learn/learn-implementations.md

 # AXIASolar Implementations

-AXIASolar is the flagship protocol of the [Web3 Foundation][], and while AXIASolar can be defined as a protocol, a network, or, a type of infrastructure, it serves to be an ecosystem.
+AXIASolar is the flagship protocol of the [AXIACoin Foundation][], and while AXIASolar can be defined as a protocol, a network, or, a type of infrastructure, it serves to be an ecosystem.
 For true decentralization, there should be multiple implementations of AXIASolar.
 Even being a _Layer 0_ protocol that attempts to build an interconnected, interoperable and secure Web3 ecosystem, AXIASolar is a complex